Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/access-query-page.md

 </IntroText>

 :::tip
-Query page is available in private beta.
+Query page is available in private beta to Enterprise accounts.
 To join, please reach out to your account manager.
 :::

 The Query page provides a rich console experience with editor navigation.
 You can expect the Query page to: